abhishekbose87/remoteindian/content/guides/us-contractor.md

 ## Should I register for GST

 You don’t need a GST until you hit a INR 20 lakh receipt threshold.
-Though there might be a recent rule change wherein this limit got to 40 lakhs and is dependent on which state you reside 🤷‍♂️

 If you are earning more than that, get money post GST registration and LUT filing only.